 Pediatric Advanced Life Support (PALS) Certification

-PALS training is designed for medical professionals whose work may involve responding to pediatric emergencies.
+When comparing PALS vs ACLS training, the key difference is that a PALS certification is designed for medical professionals whose work may involve responding to pediatric emergencies.

-The PALS certification course covers a variety of topics, including:
+The PALS certification course covers topics such as:

-Similar to BLS and ACLS certification, online PALS training can feasibly be completed in just hours.
+Like BLS and ACLS certification, online PALS training can be completed in just hours.

-Likewise, completion of the course and successfully passing the associated exam results in the receipt of a certification card that remains valid for two years.
+Likewise, completing the course and successfully passing the associated exam results in receiving a certification card that remains valid for two years.